 Cons

-I’ve organized the video transcript to be easier to read and scan for the information you might be most interested in.
+Please note that this article is not a word for word transcript of my video above.
+I’ve organised it to be easier to find the information you might be most interested in.
 I’ve also added some extra points I’ve discovered since filming.

 Tackling the problem of making headphones comfortable to use in bed